deepakbagati/deepakbagati/README.md

   </div>

   <div id="about-me" style="color: #333; font-size: 16px; line-height: 1.5; max-width: 600px; margin: 0 auto; padding: 20px; background-color: #f9f9f9; border-radius: 8px; box-shadow: 0 4px 8px rgba(0, 0, 0, 0.1);">
-   <p>Deepak Bagati, a proficient 3rd-year IT student, passionate about leveraging technology for real-world impact.
+   <p>I am a 4th-year IT student, passionate about leveraging technology for real-world impact.
 Eager to contribute skills in coding and problem-solving to innovate and excel in the dynamic field of Information Technology.
 Committed to continuous learning and growth, with a focus on staying abreast of emerging trends and technologies.
 A dedicated individual with a strong drive for excellence and a keen interest in making meaningful contributions to the IT industry</p>
   </div>